-Students enrolling at Crowder College and applying for the Federal Pell Grant, Federal Direct Stafford Loan, Federal Supplemental Educational Opportunity Grant, and /or Federal Work-Study, must have the necessary papers correctly completed and on file in the Financial Aid Office by the last date of the attended semester.
+Students enrolling at Crowder College and applying for the Federal Pell Grant, Federal Direct Stafford Loan, Federal Supplemental Educational Opportunity Grant, and /or Federal Work-Study, must have the necessary papers correctly completed and on file in the Financial Aid Office.
+To avoid being dropped from classes, students must have the following completed by the end of the first week of classes: Complete and submit all required documents with the Financial Aid Office, make a payment in full to the Cashier’s Office, or have a payment plan established.
+However late paperwork will be accepted and must be completed by the last day of the attended semester.
 The “priority” dates are as follows:

 Files which are correctly completed by the above “priority” dates will be processed first, allowing the students to receive financial aid awards earlier in the semester.
 Students completing their files after the priority dates will be considered late applicants and will be processed on a first-come basis as their files are completed.
 Late applicants will need to make arrangements with the Cashiers’ Office for payment of their accounts.
 All accounts must be cleared before a student may enroll for additional course work for a subsequent semester.

 The following must be complete, correct, and on file in the Financial Aid Office for a file to be considered complete (required signatures included):

 If at any time in the past you were given aid at Crowder College and you did not complete the hours for which you received aid (or your gpa was unsatisfactory), you will have been placed on a warning or suspension status.

 Anyone who does not complete warning requirements is placed on financial aid suspension until after requirements are met.
 Students on aid suspension for the summer semester can not regain aid eligibility until the first day of fall classes.